Just when you get a handle on all the health and wellness trends out there, some new concept comes along that brings you back to square one.

 That’d be prebiotics.
 Wait, is that just a misspelling of probiotics?
 Or are prebiotics some kind of wellness snake oil sold by companies who want to ride the coattails of legit probiotics?

-To really understand probiotics’ role in your health, let’s start with a quick refresher of how they work in your digestive tract.
-Your large intestine (and, to a much lesser extent, your small intestine) is home to an enormous population of bacterial microbes — more than 100 trillion of them.
+To understand probiotics’ role in your health, here’s a quick refresher on how they work in your digestive tract.
+A 2013 research review showed that your large intestine (and, to a lesser extent, your small intestine) is home to a population of bacterial microbes — more than 100 trillion of them.